What is WeChat?

-Powered by Tencent, WeChat is a social media app that’s become one of most widely used in China.
+Known locally as 微信 or Weixin, WeChat is a social media app that’s become one of the most widely used in China.
 Because it’s governed by China’s strong censorship laws and messaging interception rules, the government can potentially review your messages and other data at any time.
-Given this, it’s no surprise that WeChat’s had a difficult time catching on internationally.
+Given this, it’s no surprise that WeChat hasn’t yet caught on internationally.
+Additionally, President Donald Trump signed an executive order in January 2021, prohibiting transactions with companies behind eight Chinese apps, including WeChat Pay.

 How do I request and send money with WeChat Wallet?

-2. Create your WeChat Wallet account.
+- Set up your WeChat account.
 Enter your phone number and subsequent verification code, complete your profile and create a password and ID for your account.
-WeChat asks for access to your contact list to see if you know any other WeChat users.
-To transfer money, your recipient must be a contact on your account.

-3. Add a debit or a credit card.
+- Add a credit card or Chinese bank account number.
 Enter your info and select your bank for verification through your mobile phone number.
+You may also need to add your ID or passport number.

-4. Set up your transfer.
-Click the “Me” icon at lower right and choose “Wallet” from the list of services.
-Select “Transfer” and the contact you would like to transfer money to or request money from.
+- Set up your transfer.
+Choose the Me icon at lower right and choose Wallet from the list of services.
+Select Transfer and the contact you’d like to transfer money to or request money from.

-5. Indicate your transfer amount.
+- Indicate your transfer amount.
 Specify how much you’d like to send or receive, and add a note if you like.
-Click “Transfer” again and enter your password to compete your transaction.
+Choose Transfer again and enter your password to complete your transaction.

 What happens when someone sends me money?

-Money you’re sent on WeChat is automatically transferred into your WeChat Wallet — meaning you don’t accept or deny payment.
-By reviewing your balance you can view and manage how much money is in your WeChat account.
+The money you’re sent on WeChat is automatically transferred into your WeChat Wallet — meaning you don’t accept or deny payment.
+Review your balance to manage how much money is in your WeChat account.

 Yes.
 WeChat is not legally allowed to process international money transfers.
-Be aware that only wallets specific to the areas supported by WeChat — China, Hong Kong and South Africa — can send accessible money between each other.
+Be aware that only wallets specific to the areas supported by WeChat — China, Hong Kong, Malaysia and South Africa — can send accessible money among one another.

-What this is means is that if you’re trying to send money from your wallet in China to someone in South Africa, the money will be sent, but now the recipient in South Africa will also have a Chinese wallet.
-Unless the user from South Africa heads to China, the money will be useless.
+Keep in mind that if you’re trying to send money from your wallet in China to someone in South Africa, WeChat will send the money, but now your recipient in South Africa will also have a Chinese wallet.
+Unless the user from South Africa heads to China, they can’t access the money.

 Is sending money over WeChat Wallet safe?